axioned/checklist/checklists/performance.md

 - [ ] Use a Content Delivery Network (CDN)
 Identify and list out static assets and use/replace them with a CDN link if possible.

+## Wordpress

+### Image Optimization
+- [ ] Install WP Smush.
+Resize images to existing upload directory.
+- [ ] Image formats like JPEG 2000, JPEG XR, and WebP often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.
+- [ ] Add images of the required dimension.

+### Code improvements and clean up
+- [ ] Fixing HTML document with HTML parsing standards.
+- [ ] Validate code & fix document, Code which is coming from theme can be fixed, some code is added by plugins directly deactivate plugin if not required.
+- [ ] Optimize JS and PHP code - reducing looping, conditional logics and etc."